zkoppert/advanced-security-enforcer/CONTRIBUTING.md

 2. Ensure that the versioning is is correct given the content of the release
 3. Check the box to release it to the GitHub Marketplace
 4. Publish the release
-5. Clone the repo at the release tag locally or in a codespace
+5. Clone the repository at the release tag locally or in a codespace
 6. Authenticate to ghcr.io using [these instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry)
 7. `docker build -t ghcr.io/zkoppert/advanced-security-enforcer:v1 .` where v1 is the current major version number
 8. `docker push ghcr.io/zkoppert/advanced-security-enforcer:v1` where v1 is the current major version number